DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/3 Methods/repaint().md

 ---
 ---
 ##### shortDescription
-Repaints the widget without reloading data.
-Call it to update the widget's markup.
+Repaints the UI component without reloading data.
+Call it to update the UI component's markup.

 ---
 #####See Also#####